minio/docs/source/reference/minio-mc/mc-idp-ldap-accesskey-create-with-login.rst

 Parameters
 ~~~~~~~~~~

-.. mc-cmd:: ALIAS
+.. mc-cmd:: URL
    :required:

-   The :ref:`alias <alias>` of the MinIO deployment configured for AD/LDAP.
+   the :abbr:`FQDN (Fully Qualified Domain Name)` of a MinIO deployment configured for AD/LDAP integration.

    For example:

    .. code-block:: none

-         mc idp ldap accesskey create minio
+         mc idp ldap accesskey create-with-login https://minio.example.net

 .. mc-cmd:: --access-key
    :optional:

-   An access key to use for the account.
+   The access key to use once successfully authenticated.
+   Omit to let MinIO randomly generate a value.

    The access key cannot contain the characters ``=`` (equal sign) or ``,`` (comma).

-   Requires :mc-cmd:`~mc idp ldap accesskey create --secret-key`
+   Requires :mc-cmd:`~mc idp ldap accesskey create-with-login --secret-key`

 .. mc-cmd:: --secret-key
    :optional:

-   A secret to use for the account.
+   A secret key to use once successfully authenticated.
+   Omit to let MinIO randomly generate a value.

-   Requires :mc-cmd:`~mc idp ldap accesskey create --access-key`
+   Requires :mc-cmd:`~mc idp ldap accesskey create-with-login --access-key`

 .. mc-cmd:: --policy
    :optional:

-   File path to the JSON-formatted policy to use for the account.
+   File path to the JSON-formatted :ref:`policy <minio-policy>` to use for the account.

-   If not specified, the account uses the same policy as the authenticated user.
+   This policy can only further limit those privileges associated with the authenticated AD/LDAP user.

+   Omit to use the AD/LDAP user policies.

 .. mc-cmd:: --name
    :optional:

-   A human-readable name to use for the account.
+   A human-readable name to use for the created access key.

 .. mc-cmd:: --description
    :optional: